 - In the left pane of the Service Editor dialog box, click Item Description, and enter the following summary and tags for your service:

 - Summary: The Shoreline Bird Sightings feature service allows users to add common shoreline bird sightings to a map, attach photographs to sightings, and input comments.

 Your feature service is published to ArcGIS Server.
 When the publishing process completes, you're ready to consume your shoreline bird sightings feature service in a web application.

 Consume the feature service in a web application

-In this section of the tutorial, you'll use Map Viewer in ArcGIS Online to add, update, and edit features in your bird sightings enterprise geodatabase over the web.
-You can deploy Map Viewer directly through the ArcGIS Server Service Directory.
-It does not require any configuration or programming work to get Map Viewer up and running.
+In this section of the tutorial, you'll use the map viewer in ArcGIS Online to add, update, and edit features in your bird sightings enterprise geodatabase over the web.
+You can deploy the map viewer directly through the ArcGIS Server Service Directory.
+It does not require any configuration or programming work to get the Map Viewer up and running.